AllenInstitute/atlasplot/README.md

 `clear_cache` deletes all current files in the users cache.
 It is called with no arguments and is only inteneded to be used when updated data has been added to the API.

+## License

+The license for this package is available on Github at: https://github.com/AllenInstitute/atlasplot/blob/master/LICENSE

+## Level of Support

+We do not plan any updates of this tool at this time.
+However, please contact Jeremy Miller (jeremym *at* alleninstitute *dot* org) with any questions, concerns, or if you have suggestions for additions to the package.
+We do plan to correct errors, so if you notice one, please email or submit an "Issue".

+## Contribution Agreement

+If you contribute code to this repository through pull requests or other mechanisms, you are subject to the Allen Institute Contribution Agreement, which is available in full at: https://github.com/AllenInstitute/atlasplot/blob/master/CONTRIBUTING.md

+## Citation

+This package was developed by Charlie Edelson in 2017 based off previous plots created by Jeremy Miller.
+It is currently unpublished, but we would encourage linkage to this GitHub repo as well as citation of the underlying [Allen Brain Map](https://portal.brain-map.org/) data sets as described in the [Citation Policy](https://alleninstitute.org/legal/citation-policy/).